ashraysaxena/ashraysaxena.github.io/index.md

 </div>
 <div id="clearer" style="clear: both"> </div>

-I obtained my Ph.D. in Mathematics from [Emory University](http://emory.edu/) in December 2012 with a specialization in Computational Mathematics (high-performance computing, computational fluid dynamics, image processing, inverse problems, and numerical analysis), with [Prof. Alessandro Veneziani](http://mathcs.emory.edu/~ale)([Dept. of Mathematics and Computer Science](http://www.mathcs.emory.edu/)) serving as my principal advisor.
+I am completing my Ph.D. in Civil Engineering at [The University of Texas at Austin](https://www.utexas.edu/) with a specialization in Geotechnical Engineering (geosynthetics, transportation geotechnics, pavement materials characterization, biopolymer-based soil stabilization, and experimental and statistical modeling of geomaterials), with [Prof. Jorge G. Zornberg](https://sites.utexas.edu/zornberg/) ([Maseeh Department of Civil, Architectural and Environmental Engineering](https://caee.utexas.edu/)) serving as my principal advisor.
+Along the way I earned an M.S. in Civil Engineering from UT Austin (2025) with a focus on Transportation Geotechnics.

 I completed my postdoctoral training at the [Center for Applied Scientific Computing (CASC)](http://computation.llnl.gov/casc/) of [Lawrence Livermore National Laboratory (LLNL)](https://llnl.gov/) (February 2013 - February 2015), working with [Dr. Panayot Vassilevski](http://people.llnl.gov/vassilevski1) on algebraic multigrid and numerical upscaling techniques with applications to flow in porous media.
 After completing my postdoc, I joined the [Oden Institute for Computational Engineering and Sciences](http://oden.utexas.edu/) of [The University of Texas at Austin](http://utexas.edu/) (March 2015-July 2018) as a Research Associate, working with [Prof. Omar Ghattas](http://users.oden.utexas.edu/~omar) on scalable numerical methods for solving Bayesian inverse problems, uncertainty quantification and propagation, optimal experimental design, and optimization under uncertainty.<br><br>